adeich/adeich.github.io/_posts/2019-09-01-A-B-testing-frequentist.md

 ---
-title: "A general, frequentist model for A/B testing."
+title: "A Python recipe for frequentist A/B testing analysis."
 date:   2019-09-01
 published: true
 sidebar: toc